 Private chefs, glorious art, heated pools, and five-star service are amenities typically associated with top-tier hotels.
 However, this opulent barge experience through France's premier winemaking region delivers all of the above plus so much more.
 And, it's totally private.
 Glide along Burgundy's waterways with your family or friends, making regular stops at storied chateaux and vineyards.
 Evenings are about champagne and local cheese, followed by elegant suppers on board.
 This experience is slow travel at its most sublime.

-In 2019, my husband and I had what we still describe as the most perfect trip to Italy.
-It was a 10-day trip and while we designed the framework, our incredible trip is 100% due to the most amazing (and kind and patient) guidance we received from Mary on every aspect of our journey.
-It was awesome to have someone listen to our needs and wants and tailor recommendations just for us.
+My husband and I had what we still describe as the most perfect trip to Italy.
+Our incredible trip was 100% due to the most amazing (and kind and patient) guidance we received from Mary on every aspect of our journey.
+It was awesome to have someone listen to our needs and wants and tailor recommendations for us.
 For example, we hate crowds.
 Which is difficult to avoid in Italy, especially in the summer!
 Yet we managed to make our way from the Tuscan countryside to Florence to the coast, eating and drinking at locals-only spots, strolling and relaxing with all the beauty of Cinque Terre and none of the crowds.
 I highly recommend working with Mary.
-We are already excited to plan our next trip in 2022.
+We are already excited to plan our next trip!